nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 * Right-click one of them and choose “group into network”.
 * This will leave you with one node, subnet1.
 Right-click it again a rename "unit".

-Let's get back in the childnodes to implement a few modifications.
-I want to be able to send a number to the **Start_index** of slice1 so i need to publish this specific parameter.
+Let's get back to the childnodes to implement a few modifications.
+I want to be able to send a number to the **Start_index** of slice1 so i need to **publish** this specific parameter.
 I also want to be able to give a unit a location so i will have to implement and publish a translate node:

 * Right-click on **Start_index** port (in the networkview) of slice1 and choose "Publish" and give it an appropriate name.
 * Create a translate node.
 Connect slice1 to it's **shape** port.